-Social Security is an integral part of the American economic system, and it continues to change year over year.
+Social Security is an integral part of the American economic system, and it continues to change year after year.
 As 2021 comes to an end, we want to provide you with a clear understanding of what to expect in 2022.
 Whether you plan to receive social security income, or if you pay social security income, knowing the changes can help you be prepared.

 Social Security is a government-run program that assists Americans who are disabled, retired, or have lost a spouse or parent.
 To support social security recipients, people in the employment pay taxes based on their earnings.
 In other words, you pay taxes while working to help people in need so that when you become eligible, you can receive the same benefits.